Code-Institute-Submissions/WIAM/README.md

 The idea for the layout in the pages collection.html and museum.html comes from the MoMA website.

-Bootstrap4 has been used to make the website responsive.
+Bootstrap4 has been used to make the website responsive, but also with the code for the collapsible menu, the cards and some styling.

 I have then used [TheW3School](https://www.w3schools.com/) website and the book ["Learning Web Design"](https://www.amazon.com/Learning-Web-Design-Beginners-JavaScript-ebook/dp/B07DQ5RZJV) by Jennifer Robbins whenever I had doubts with the proper semantics.

+[Autoprefixer CSS](https://autoprefixer.github.io/) helped me with CSS vendor.

 ### Media